MBvisti/mortenvistisen/posts/how-to-build-a-simple-blog-using-rust/article.md

 }
 ```

-Those two scripts basically give you a `cmd` to watch for any changes in development and then build for production when we merge.
+Those two scripts give you a `cmd` to watch for any changes in development and then build for production when we merge.
 That also implies that you would have to remember to run `build-css-prod` before merging to `master`.
 This can definitely be improved upon but since you're the lead (and only) developer on this, it will be fine for our needs.